 AFD does not condone cruelty inflicted on any animal anywhere in the world.
 But the extent of the cruelty against dolphins at Taiji can clearly be distinguished from modern farming practices, including those of Japan.

 In Australia, farm animals and kangaroos are protected by regulation designed to minimise suffering (for instance, the standards governing the slaughter of livestock require stunning so the animal does not feel pain when it is killed).
 In Taiji, there is no regulation to minimise or even reduce suffering.
 The most callous and cruel treatment imaginable - for instance, running over a dolphin with a boat propeller then leaving it to slowly drown - goes on daily.
 During their deaths (by spearing with metal rods in an uncontrolled setting), the dolphins are not anaesthetised, and are fully conscious as they slowly bleed out.
 The death is prolonged by the cork plugs the dolphin hunters insert into the wound to stop incriminating blood seeping into the cove.

 It would be illegal in Australia for an abattoir to inflict such gross cruelty on a farm animal, as it would also be in Japan.

 The dolphin slaughters take place in Japan, but the dolphins killed aren't Japanese – they are their own individuals, and a wonderful part of the entire planet.
 We feel that if dolphins are being harmed by humans in one corner of the world, it's everyone’s right to try to speak out for them.

-Equally, we believe Japanese organisations have every right to protest wrongdoing to animals anywhere in the world, including in Australia.
+Equally, we believe Japanese organisations have every right to protest wrongdoing to animals, wherever in the world they are occurring.

 An observer on the shore of Taiji's cove feels helpless.
 There is nothing that can be done then and there to help the dolphins.
 The ever-present police stand ready to arrest anyone who approaches the dolphin boats or the slaughter area.
 All one can do is stand by and watch.